2020 Georgia Southern Eagles football team

 The 2020 Georgia Southern Eagles football team represented Georgia Southern University during the 2020 NCAA Division I FBS football season.
 The Eagles played their home games at Paulson Stadium in Statesboro, Georgia, and competed in the East Division of the Sun Belt Conference.
 They were led by third-year head coach Chad Lunsford.

-Previous season

-The Eagles finished the 2019 season 7–6, 5–3 in Sun Belt play to finish in second place in the East division.
-The Eagles received an invitation to the Cure Bowl where they were defeated by Liberty 16–23.

 Preseason

 Sun Belt coaches' poll

 The Sun Belt coaches poll was released on August 25, 2020.
-Georgia Southern was picked to finish 2nd in the East Division with 36 total votes.
+Georgia Southern was picked to finish second in the East Division.

 Preseason All-Sun Belt teams

 The Eagles had five players selected to the preseason All−Sun Belt teams; three from the defense and two from special teams.